wvallecilla-ws/octokit-dev/README.md

 # octokit-dev

-I have created <!-- repo-counter -->6<!-- /repo-counter --> repositories
+I have created a octokit dev repository, which has <!-- repo-counter -->2<!-- /repo-counter --> commits on the cli.js file.